Gibson (guitar company): Gibson Mandolin-Guitar Manufacturing

+Chicago Musical Instruments

 In 1944, Gibson was purchased by Chicago Musical Instruments.
 The ES-175 was introduced in 1949.
 Gibson hired Ted McCarty in 1948, who became president in 1950.
 He led an expansion of the guitar line with new guitars such as the "Les Paul" guitar introduced in 1952, endorsed by Les Paul, a popular musician in the 1950s.
 The guitar was offered in Custom, Standard, Special, and Junior models.

 In the mid-1950s, the Thinline series was produced, which included a line of thinner guitars like the Byrdland.
 The first Byrdlands were slim, custom built, L-5 models for guitarists Billy Byrd and Hank Garland.
 Later, a shorter neck was added.
 Other models such as the ES-350T and the ES-225T were introduced as less costly alternatives.
 In 1958, Gibson introduced the ES-335T model.
 Similar in size to the hollow-body Thinlines, the ES-335 family had a solid center, giving the string tone a longer sustain.

 In the 1950s, Gibson also produced the Tune-o-matic bridge system and its version of the humbucking pickup, the PAF ("Patent Applied For"), first released in 1957 and still sought after for its sound.

 In 1958, Gibson produced two new designs: the eccentrically shaped Explorer and Flying V. These "modernistic" guitars did not sell well initially.
 It was only in the late 70s when the two guitars were reintroduced to the market that they sold well.
 The Firebird, in the early 60s, was a reprise of the modernistic idea, though less extreme.

-Modernization

 In the late 1950s, McCarty knew that Gibson was seen as a traditional company and began an effort to create more modern guitars.
 In 1961 the body design of the Les Paul was changed due to the demand for a double cutaway body design.
 The new body design then became known as the SG (for "solid guitar"), due to disapproval from Les Paul himself.
 The original Les Paul design returned to the Gibson catalog in 1968.

 Gibson's production mix in the 1960s had to respond to a changing buyer's market.
 In 1969, Gibson executive Julius Bellson noted that "Four years ago, electric guitars account for almost 70 per cent of our guitar sales.
 Today their sales are below 50 percent."

+Norlin Corporation and move to Nashville

 On December 22, 1969, Gibson parent company Chicago Musical Instruments was taken over by the South American brewing conglomerate ECL.
 Gibson remained under the control of CMI until 1974 when it became a subsidiary of Norlin Musical Instruments.
 Norlin Musical Instruments was a member of Norlin Industries which was named for ECL president Norton Stevens and CMI president Arnold Berlin.
 This began an era characterized by corporate mismanagement and decreasing product quality.